4.1(8)

 Louisa May Alcott, Dante Alighieri, Marcus Aurelius, Jane Austen, L. Frank Baum, Charlotte Brontë, Emily Brontë, Anne Brontë, Miguel de Cervantes, Agatha Christie, George S. Clason, Arthur Conan Doyle, Joseph Conrad, Charles Dickens, Fyodor Dostoyevsky, Alexandre Dumas, George Eliot, G.K.
 Chesterton, G.K.
 Chesterton, Zane Grey, Nathaniel Hawthorne, Napoleon Hill, Homer, Victor Hugo, Frances Hodgson Burnett, Washington Irving, Henry James, Franz Kafka, Rudyard Kipling, Jack London, Leo Tolstoy, H.P.
 Lovecraft, Lucy Maud Montgomery, Joseph Murphy, Robert Louis Stevenson, Edgar Allan Poe, Marcel Proust, Publius, Mary Shelley, Bram Stoker, Mark Twain, Sun Tzu, Lew Wallace, Wallace D. Wattles, H.G.
 Wells

-9. The Pioneers of Science Fiction
+10. The Masters of Science Fiction Short Stories